Soft Tissue Sarcoma

 (Alveolar Soft Part Sarcoma; Angiosarcoma; Dermatofibrosarcoma Protuberans; Desmoid Sarcoma; Fibrosarcoma; Leiomyosarcoma; Liposarcoma; Malignant Fibrous Histiocytoma; Lymphoma (lymphosarcoma); Malignant Peripheral Nerve Sheath Tumor; Rhabdomyosarcoma; Synovial Sarcoma)

-Soft tissue sarcoma is a disease in which cancer cells are found in soft tissue in the body.
+Soft tissue sarcoma is growth of cancer cells in soft tissue.
 Soft tissue includes muscles, tendons, connective tissue, fat, blood vessels, nerves, and joint tissue.
 There are many types of soft tissue sarcoma.

-In the early stages, a sarcoma is small and does not produce symptoms.
-As the tumor grows, it may push aside normal body structures, causing symptoms.
+In the early stages, a sarcoma is small and does not cause symptoms.
+Symptoms occur as the tumor grows.

-The most common symptom of a sarcoma is a lump or swelling that may or may not be painful.
+The most common symptom is a lump or swelling.
+It may or may not be painful.
 Symptoms vary, depending on the part of the body that is affected.
 For example, tumors found in the following areas of the body may develop these symptoms:

-There are no current guidelines for preventing soft tissue sarcoma because the exact cause is unknown.
+There are no current guidelines for preventing soft tissue sarcoma.

 American Cancer Society